synthizer/synthizer/manual/src/concepts/object_model.md

 ```

 Synthizer objects are like classes: they have properties, methods, and (optionally) bases.
 They're created through "constructors", for example `syz_createContext`, and destroyed through `syz_handleFree`.
+`syz_handleGetObjectType` can be used to query the type of an object at runtime, returning one of the `SYZ_OTYPE` constants
+in `synthizer_constants.h`.

 Property names are defined in `synthizer_constants.h` of the form `SYZ_P_FOO`.
 Since some objects have common properties and in order to preserve flexibility, the property enum is shared between all objects.